runtipi/runtipi-appstore/apps/filebrowser-quantum/metadata/description.md

 ## First start
 Default credentials are `admin:admin`.
-You **should absololutely** change this password, you can also add new users from the settings.
+You **should absolutely** change this password, you can also add new users from the settings.

 ### Documentation